 In February 2018, the CRTPA first adopted safety targets and performance measures (the CRTPA is required to annually update this information).
-Most recently, on February 21, 2022, the CRTPA adopted targets using last year’s adopted 2021 CRTPA measures as a baseline with the addition of a five (5) percent reduction factor from the targets adopted in 2022.
-Additionally, the agency adopted a long-term safety goal of zero fatalities and serious injuries for the CRTPA region, consistent with the FDOT’s long term goal of Vision Zero, as the CRTPA works towards reducing serious injuries and fatalities on the region’s roadway.
-The most recent adopted safety targets are shown below:
+Most recently, on February 28, 2023, the CRTPA adopted targets that applied a five (5) percent reduction factor from the targets adopted in 2022.
+Additionally, the agency adopted a long-term safety goal of zero fatalities and serious injuries for the CRTPA region to be achieved by 2040 as the CRTPA works towards reducing serious injuries and fatalities on the region’s roadway.

 The CRTPA is furthering safety through a number of effort including the following safety programs and policies:

-- CRTPA annual funding commitment ($500,000) to the Tallahassee Regional Traffic Management Center for operations and traffic maintenance;
+- CRTPA/FDOT annual funding commitment ($500,000) to the Tallahassee Regional Traffic Management Center for operations and traffic maintenance;

 - CRTPA Urban Attributable (SU) funding guidance, adopted in November 2017, identifying explicit funding for safety projects, and active agency implementation of pedestrian safety projects utilizing such funds;

-- Implementation of infrastructure projects that improve regional safety including the continued addition of enhanced lighting at key intersections to improvement pedestrian safety, access management improvements to address roadway safety, other transportation systems management and operations projects that improve safety.
+- Implementation of infrastructure projects that improve regional safety including addition of enhanced lighting at key intersections to improvement pedestrian safety and access management improvements to address roadway safety;

 (PM 2) Pavement and Bridge Conditions/In May 2018, FDOT established statewide performance targets for the pavement and bridge measures.
 MPOs are required to set four-year targets for all six performance measures for Bridge and Pavement Conditions and on September 18, 2018 the CRTPA adopted the statewide targets shown below: